albar965/littlenavmap-manual/src/en/MENUS.rst

 |Undo| |Redo| Undo/Redo
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Allows undo and redo of all flight plan changes.
+The last action is shown in the menu item like ``Add Waypoint``, for example.

 .. _select-a-start-position-for-departure: